mndillon/toki-pona-nanpa-linja-n/README.md

 Rules:

+- All decimal numbers and digit sequences are encoded as nanpa-linja-n proper names and may be presented in sitelen pona as nanpa-linja-n numeric cartouches.
 - All nanpa-linja-n numeric cartouches are read as nanpa-linja-n proper names corresponding to the encoded number, date, or time
 - All nanpa-linja-n numeric cartouches will start with nanpa and end with nanpa
 - All nanpa-linja-n numeric proper names derived from a cartouche will start with Ne- and end with -n